ResearchObject/ro-crate/docs/pages/resources/quick-reference.md

 ---
-title: RO-Crate 1.2 Specification Quick Reference
+title: RO-Crate 1.2/1.3 Specification Quick Reference
 sidebar: resources
 ---

 # RO-Crate 1.2 Specification Quick Reference

+{% include callout.html type="note" content="This resource was developed for RO-Crate 1.2 but remains valid for 1.3 with no additional requirements."%}

 ## How to use this document